East West Link (Melbourne): Brumby government

 Both options would include a major interchange in the port precinct.

 Eddington's report noted that although the sequencing of the full connection was a decision for government, he believed the most urgent need was the section from the inner west to the port, providing an alternative to the West Gate Bridge—"a tunnel under, or a bridge over, the Maribyrnong River, connecting to a northern bypass of the city."
 He concluded: "The evidence is clear: doing nothing is not an option.
 Melbourne needs better east-west transport connections to address core congestion problems within the transport network, to meet rapidly increasing travel demand, to support a growing population and to keep pace with the changes taking place in the city's economic and urban structure."

 Releasing the report, Premier John Brumby said he was neither "ruling anything in nor ruling anything out" among Eddington's 20 key proposals.
 In December 2008 the Brumby Labor government released its Victorian Transport Plan, which included a commitment to start work on the western end of Eddington's overall proposal: building an alternative to the West Gate Bridge—"a new tunnel from Geelong Rd/Sunshine Rd to Dynon Rd/Footscray Rd in the Port of Melbourne precinct."
 The tunnel, which became known as Westlink, was costed at $2.5 billion and Brumby described it as the transport plan's top priority, with construction due to start about 2013.
 He said plans for the 18 km tunnel had been dumped, and that improved public transport to Doncaster would achieve better results for eastern suburban commuters.
 In July 2010 the Victorian Government established the Linking Melbourne Authority, which investigated a series of route options for the Westlink tunnel project before releasing a preferred route in October 2010.
 A month later, the Brumby government was defeated and replaced by the Ted Baillieu-led coalition government; in January 2011 new Transport Minister Terry Mulder announced the Labor government Transport Plan had been shelved, with all its recommendations to undergo re-evaluation.

 Baillieu and Napthine governments

-In May 2012 the Baillieu government was reported to be "red hot" about making a start on the project, which would rival CityLink and the railway City Loop in its scope; on 7 May 2013 new Premier Denis Napthine announced the Government was committing to fund stage one of the project.
-In a media release Napthine said the project would "reduce chronic congestion issues and transform east west travel across Melbourne".
+In May 2012 the Baillieu government was reported to be "red hot" about making a start on the project, which would rival CityLink and the railway City Loop in its scope.
+On 7 May 2013, new Premier Denis Napthine announced the Government was committing to fund stage one of the project.
+In a media release, Napthine said the project would "reduce chronic congestion issues and transform east west travel across Melbourne".

 The Government pledged to have the design finalised and construction contracts signed by September 2014 to ensure construction was under way in October, before the state election on 29 November.
 A shortlist of companies tendering for the work was released in late September 2013.
-It comprised:
+They were: